foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/index.md

 [Crosstool-NG](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain#crosstool-ng-configuration-manual-tuning)
 configuration menu.

-## Toolchains for Linux Targets
+## Toolchains for Linux Targets for ARC Classic

-There is a set of GNU toolchains for ARC processors which allow to build and debug applications for Linux.
-The Linux kernel itself for ARC processors may be built using both baremetal and Linux toolchains.
+There is a set of GNU toolchains for ARC Classic processors which allow to build and debug applications for Linux.
+The Linux kernel itself for ARC Classic processors may be built using both baremetal and Linux toolchains.

 Linux toolchains are presented for all ARC processor families except ARC EM and ARC 600.